How a Navy sailor fell off his ship — then became a Vietnam POW hero

 “I can’t tell you how I fell from my ship,” Doug said after his release.
 “All I know is, I walked up on the deck.
 It was dark and they were firing, and the next thing I recall I was in the water.”

 Luckily, the former high school athlete was a strong swimmer.
-He treaded water for hours before fishermen spotted and rescued him, then turned him over to the Viet Cong.
+He treaded water for hours before fishermen spotted and rescued him, then turned him over to the North Vietnamese.
 Two days later, he found himself at Hỏa Lò, better known as the Hanoi Hilton – where US prisoners including future presidential candidate John McCain were brutally tortured during years of captivity.

 “At first, the North Vietnamese interrogators figured Doug Hegdahl for a spy who concocted a dubious tale of falling off a ship in the Tonkin Gulf,” Leepson writes.
 “But he soon convinced them that he was anything but a CIA spy; that he was, in fact, a lowly enlisted man who had no knowledge about any Navy operational information that could be useful to them; and that he really was blown off the deck of his ship.